Exploration Ground Systems: History

 EGS was originally entitled the Ground Systems Development and Operations (GSDO) Program.
 It has its roots in the Constellation program (2005-2010), but only took control of assets and commenced operations under SLS (from 2010).
 For example, after the final launch of the Space Shuttle, GSDO took responsibility for LC-39A.
 However, there were no plans to use this pad, and basic maintenance was costing millions per year.
 In 2013, NASA signed a long-term lease of LC-39A to SpaceX.
 Blue Origin filed a protest to the Government Accountability Office that the pad should not be made exclusive, and should be operated by a tenant that would sublease to multiple different users and rockets to take advantage of.
 However, the GAO rejected this petition and allowed the lease to SpaceX, as there was no stated preference by NASA for or against a multiuser approach.

 EGS was intended in general to "support several different kinds of spacecraft and rockets that are in development ... unlike previous work focusing on a single kind of launch vehicle, such as the Saturn V or Space Shuttle ...
 EGS's mission is to transform the center from a historically government-only launch complex to a spaceport that can handle several different kinds of spacecraft and rockets—both government and commercial.".
 The other LC-39 pad, LC-39B, specifically was intended to support multiple users.
 However, as time went on, the alternate launch vehicles that were to use LC-39B were all eventually removed from the plan or canceled entirely, such as Liberty and OmegA.
 OmegA was the final removal, with its cancellation and planned demolition of its launch tower in September 2020.
 This leaves EGS solely focused on supporting the Space Launch System and Orion spacecraft, meaning LC-39B will enjoy at most one launch per year under current launch manifests.
 In the end, LC-39A is leased exclusively to SpaceX, and LC-39B will be used exclusively by SLS for the foreseeable future.

 Charlie Blackwell-Thompson serves as launch director for NASA's Exploration Ground Systems Program.
 She will oversee the countdown and liftoff of NASA's Space Launch System rocket and Orion spacecraft.
 Named to the position in January 2016, Blackwell-Thompson is NASA's first female launch director.

-Charlie Blackwell-Thompson, Artemis I launch director, is seen in Firing Room One of the Rocco A. Petrone Launch Control Center as NASA's Space Launch System (SLS) rocket with the Orion spacecraft aboard atop a mobile launcher rolls out of High Bay 3 of the Vehicle Assembly Building for the first time to Launch Complex 39B, Thursday, March 17, 2022, at NASA's Kennedy Space Center in Florida.